redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 ### Reading from Shared Memory in JavaScript

-From the JavaScript perspective, the only code we have executed so far is this:
+So far, our JavaScript code has:

+* Created some shared memory
+* Passed the shared memory and some other host environment resources a WebAssembly module instance
+* Called the `expensive_calc()` function

+Now we need to retrieve the data from shared memory, so the final statement show below is added:

 ```javascript
 const wasmMemory = new WebAssembly.Memory({ initial : 1 })